216software/ajax-put-rackspace/README.rst

 Well, first of all, I want to get the files up to rackspace, and this way gets that done better.

-Here's the typical use case for async workers: a request comes in and and you need to talk to some remote API before you can reply, and that API sometimes takes a second to respond.

-After sending the message to the API, your worker is just sitting there idly, waiting for a reply.

-An async worker can go back to answer other requests while waiting for that API to finish.
+But in other related scenarios, it would be nice to have the uploaded data in the application server.

-Under the hood, these async libraries all monkey-patch stuff like the socket library, so that when you read or write from a socket, you automatically yield.
+Under the hood, these async libraries all monkey-patch stuff like the socket library, so that when you read or write from a socket, you automatically yield, so that other coroutines can use the CPU while you block for IO to complete.

 Here's the problem that we ran into (which is likely totally fixable, or even never was broken).

-We're using the excellent werkzeug library to parse file uploads.
+We're using the werkzeug library to parse file uploads.
 It internally pulls data from the socket named "wsgi.input" passed in with the WSGI environ.

+We couldn't figure out how to force the werkzeug request object to intermittently yield to the gevent scheduler while reading from the wsgi.input socket.

-Reading from that wsgi.input socket doesn't seem to yield out control, so while our async worker was reading the gigantic file being uploaded, even though the async worker was idle, it was not switching to go back and answer other requests.
+So while our async worker was reading the gigantic file being uploaded, even though the async worker was blocking on IO, it was not switching to go back and answer other requests.

-We couldn't figure out a nice way to force the werkzeug request object to intermittently yield while reading from the wsgi.input socket.
-We can't always force it to do this -- lots of people use werkzeug without also using gevent.

-The werkzeug code doesn't know it is being run inside a gunicorn async gevent worker.
+I'd love to learn how to fix this, so please, help me out.

 .. vim: set syntax=rst: